+dy=trans*sinθ

+dθ=arcsin⁡(kθ*dr-dl)

+θ=θ0+dθ

+Algorithm 1: Odometry update from differential wheel encoder measurements. dr and dl are the difference in encoder counts since the last update. trans is the translation. dx and dy are the translation in the x and y directions. dΘ is the rotation in theta, and Θ is the heading.

-Relative localization requires no knowledge of the robot’s environment (such as a map), and it does not require the robot’s environment to be instrumented with sensors (to track the robot) or beacons (for the robot to track).
+Further, relative localization requires no knowledge of the robot’s environment (such as a map), and it does not require the robot’s environment to be instrumented with sensors (to track the robot) or beacons (for the robot to track).
 Localization methods can also be accomplished with relatively cheap sensors such as inertial measurement units (IMUs), optical flow sensors, and (in the case of wheeled vehicles) shaft encoders.

-dr=r-r0